mkl-ableton/CppCoreGuidelines/CppCoreGuidelines.md

 ## C.defop: Default Operations

 By default, the language supply the default operations with their default semantics.
-However, a programmer can disalble or replace these defaults.
+However, a programmer can disable or replace these defaults.

 <a name="Rc-zero"></a>